Yagna management for requestors

 Your Golem wallet address

 Golem's wallet is automatically initialized for you the first time you start your

 yagna service and thus, an address associated with it is also generated automatically.

-To have any kind of funds transferred to your Golem's wallet, you'll need its address.
-You may obtain it using the
+You'll need that address, to have any kind of funds transferred to your wallet.
+You may obtain it anytime using the

 yagna id show

 nodeId in the output is the Ethereum address of your Golem node and it's also the address of its wallet.
 Note it down so you can use it to supply your node with funds.

 In the current version of the requestor's set-up, the service is configured to use the Goerli testnet by default.
 Also, all accounts are initialized in the receiver mode by default so you need to enable them as a sender (that's the reason we're adding the

 To enable the service to use the mainnet, you'll need to instruct it to use a command appropriate to your desired mainnet payment platform.